 For example, when the true association between two variables is large (ρ = 0.50), and each variable is measured by a scale with α = 0.70, the maximum observable correlation (in the long run of highly powered samples) is r = 0.35.
 This has a direct bearing on the validity of statistical power analyses, which must specify an effect size (e.g., an expectation of the true effect size or their smallest effect size of interest, Lakens et al., 2018).
 While they typically do not explicitly involve quantifying the reliability of the measures used, power analyses are nonetheless dependent on accurate and stable estimates of it (Heo et al., 2015; Parsons, 2018).
-For example, imagine a researcher accurately judged the true association between the variables to be of large size (ρ = 0.50), but the estimates of the reliability of both measures had been α-hacked through item dropping.
-Following the results of Cortina et al.’s (2020) review demonstrating that poorly justified item dropping is common and Kopalle and Lehmann’s (1997) simulations, let us assume that item dropping had artificially increased the α of both scales in previous studies from 0.60 to an apparent α = 0.70 (i.e., the mean increase in α observed in their simulations, making this situation realistic).
-Even though the true population effect size has not changed, the observable effect size is actually r = 0.30 due to the measures' lower-than-expected reliabilities.
+For example, imagine a researcher accurately judged the true association between the variables to be of large size (ρ = 0.50), but the estimates of the reliability of both measures had been α-hacked.
+Let us assume that one or more forms of α-hacking had artificially increased the α of both scales in previous studies from 0.60 to an apparent α = 0.70.
+Even though the true population effect size has not changed, the observable effect size is actually r = 0.30 due to the lower-than-expected reliability of both measures.
 Our hypothetical researcher collected data from 62 participants, expecting that this would provide them with 80% power to detect a true observable correlation of r = .35.
 However, due to the prior α-hacking constraining the observable correlation more than they realized, these 62 participants only provide 66% power.
-And, when more severe α-hacking occurs, even more substantial reductions in power would result.
-As such, although it is distinct from p-hacking, there are good mathematical reasons to believe that α-hacking contributes to lower replicability and therefore weakens the credibility of our claims in a similar fashion.
+If more severe α-hacking were to occur, even more substantial reductions in power would result.
+As such, although it is distinct from p-hacking, there are good mathematical reasons to believe that α-hacking could contribute to lower replicability and therefore weaken the credibility of our claims in a similar fashion.
 This is not limited to primary research.
 Several types of meta-analysis, such as psychometric meta-analyses (Schmidt & Hunter, 2015; Wiernik & Dahlke, 2020), adjust effect sizes for the reliability of their measures (i.e., disattenuate for reliability).
 As a result, α-hacking would also bias the results of such meta-analyses.